SortaCore/MMF2Exts/DarkEdif/#MFAs and documentation/DarkEdif changelog.md

 Changes until v12 release
 ----
 *v12 not released yet*
-- Windows: XP builds now target Windows XP SP2+, Windows Server 2003+
+- Edittime/Windows: Windows XP CRT bug worked around, now fully supports XP
-- Edittime: DarkEdif update checker no longer runs for Fusion startup screen
+- Edittime: DarkEdif update checker runs in background, no longer runs for Fusion startup screen, and will usually not report server-side errors
 - Edittime: Release of DarkEdif update checker ext database tool (database is shared with all versions of SDK, including older ones)
 - iOS: properties now passed to extension, changed iOS function name \_free() to \_dealloc()
 - All platforms: Added a DarkEdif::MsgBox::Custom function for manually passing icon/default button/etc; mostly has effect on Windows